ietf-wg-acme/acme/draft-ietf-acme-acme.md

 * If the CSR requests extensions that the CA is not willing to include

-In such cases, the problem document returned by the server SHOULD use error code "badCSR", and describe specific reasons the CSR was rejected in its "details" field.
+In such cases, the problem document returned by the server SHOULD use error code "badCSR" and describe specific reasons the CSR was rejected in its "detail" field.
 After returning such an error, the server SHOULD leave the order in the "ready" state, to allow the client to submit a new finalize request with an amended CSR.